Danie10/gadgeteerza-homeassistant/README.md

 * Possible time left to solar battery full charge gauge

 ## Time Left on Battery Calculations
-Just for interest this is how I've done the basic calculation, based on the Balancell battery pack having a 206 Ah max rated capacity at full ie. 100% SOC:
+Just for interest this is how I've done the basic calculation, based on the Balancell battery pack having a 206 Ah max rated capacity at full ie. 100% SOC.
+Note cut-off for my battery is 11% SOC so the time to empty now reflects time down to 11% and no longer to 0%:
-* Hours left = SOC% multiplied by Max Rated Capacity and then divided by Battery Current draw in Amps (yes battery current varies but it recalculates on current usage)
+* Hours left = (SOC%-11%) multiplied by Max Rated Capacity and then divided by Battery Current draw in Amps (yes battery current varies but it recalculates on current usage)
-  * (74% * 206 Ah) / 13 Amps = 11.72 hours to battery cut-out
+  * ((74%-11%) * 206 Ah) / 13 Amps = 11.72 hours to battery cut-out
 * Time left to Minimum SoC basically is the same except it subtracts the Min SOC from Current SOC to arrive at the difference left to reach Min SOC (Delta %), so if Minimum SOC is say 40% then:
   * ((74%-40%) * 206 Ah) / 13 Amps = 5.38 hours to Min SOC and grid takes over
   * Added condition for time to Min SOC to keep showing 0 hours if the SOC has already fallen below Min SOC